-I noticed the problem a few weeks ago.
-One of my posts wasn’t displaying the tweet I embedded in the post.
+I noticed the problem when one of my posts wasn’t displaying the tweet I embedded in the post.

 Instead, the post was showing the tweet URL.